AntoJebi7/C-LevelUp-Advanced/README.md

 ![Advanced C Programming](https://bbb-main.blr1.digitaloceanspaces.com/uploads/course/advanced-c-programming-1720530803432.jpeg)

 This repository contains a collection of algorithms and problem-solving programs written in C .
-These programs cover a variety of data structures, algorithms, and mathematical problems, aiming to provide solutions and demonstrate coding techniques in both languages.
+These programs cover a variety of data structures, algorithms, and mathematical problems, aiming to provide solutions and demonstrate coding techniques in both languages

 ## Features
 - Various C programs solving common algorithms, data structure challenges, and mathematical problems.